Canadian Forces Health Services Group

-The Canadian Forces Health Services Group (CF H Svcs Gp) is a formation of the Canadian Forces within the Military Personnel Command.
+The Canadian Forces Health Services Group (CF H Svcs Gp) is a formation of the Canadian Forces within Military Personnel Command.
 It includes personnel from both the Royal Canadian Medical Service and the Royal Canadian Dental Corps, fulfills all military health system functions from education and clinical services to research and public health, and is composed of health professionals from over 40 occupations and specialties in over 120 units and detachments across Canada and abroad.

 Structure

 In May 2017 the group's national headquarters (CF H Svcs Gp HQ) moved from the National Defence Medical Centre to the NDHQ Carling Campus, in Ottawa, Ontario.

 It has two subordinate regional headquarters.
 Each health services group is made up of CF health services centres and field ambulances (Regular and Reserve).